aws-controllers-k8s/community/docs/content/docs/user-docs/adopted-resource.md

 ---

-The ACK controllers are intended to manage the complete lifecycle of an AWS resource, from creation through until deletion.
+The ACK controllers are intended to manage the complete lifecycle of an AWS resource, from creation through deletion.
 However, you may already be managing those resources using other tools - such as CloudFormation or Terraform.
 Migrating to ACK could be time-consuming to redeclare all resources as YAML, or even cause you to lose the state of the application if parts of the